This isn’t really a Dear Welder Series post, but more of a “Dear Customer…” post.

 Here are the parts that are not manufactured by us:

-Every tig weld that leaves here should look like this:
+Every tig weld that leaves here will look like this:

 I don’t want to come off sounding like we’re the only place you can buy quality hot rod chassis parts.
 Of course there are a number of companies producing quality products.
 What irks me is when our photos are used to misrepresent the quality of another company’s product.